Red-headed krait: Distribution and habitat

-The red-headed krait occurs in southern Myanmar and Thailand, Cambodia, Vietnam, Peninsular Malaysia, Borneo, and a number of Malaysian (Pulau Tioman) and Indonesian islands (Bangka, Sumatra, Java, Belitung [=Billiton]).
-The subspecies B. f. baluensis is found in Sabah (Borneo).
+The red-headed krait occurs in southern Myanmar and Thailand, Cambodia, Vietnam, Peninsular Malaysia, Borneo, Singapore, and a number of Malaysian (Pulau Tioman) and Indonesian islands (Bangka, Sumatra, Java, and Belitung (Billiton)).
+The subspecies B. f. baluensis, sometimes called the "Kinabalu krait", is found in Sabah (Borneo).

 Red-headed kraits inhabit the rain forests in mountainous and hilly regions.
 They are hardly ever to be found in proximity to human habitations.